iherath/msu_site1/About Us.md

 ---
 layout: landing
 title: About Us
 description: MedSurplus United aims to collect and donate surplus medical and healthcare equipment that would otherwise be wasted, from the United States to South Asian countries as well as low-income communities within the United States.
 The organization also donates to countries experiencing major health crises.
 It is made up of motivated and compassionate college students from across the country.
-Members are dedicated to addressing the issue of surplus medical equipment
+Members are dedicated to addressing the issue of surplus medical equipment.
 image:
 nav-menu: true
 ---